Hyundai Santa Fe review

-On the plus side, its cabin is roomier than the BMW and Hyundai includes an excellent five-year warranty.
-There’s also five-star safety rating from Euro NCAP for added peace of mind.
+On the plus side, the Santa Fe’s cabin is roomy, and Hyundai includes an excellent five-year warranty.
+There’s also a five-star safety rating from Euro NCAP for added peace of mind.

-Overall then, the Santa Fe is a solid all-round big family car.
-That's why it won the award for Auto Express' Best Large SUV of 2014 and still features on our best 4X4s to buy list.
+Overall, the Santa Fe is a solid all-round big family car.
+That's why it won the award for Auto Express' Best Large SUV of 2014 and still features on our best 4x4s to buy list.